Thank you for filling in the form.

 Warehouse Energy Efficiency Assessments

-Loading Dock Energy Efficiency Assessment
+Energy Efficient Loading Dock Assessment

-1) Look for light
+1. Look for light

 The first rule of thumb in getting a complete seal at the loading dock is to look for daylight.
 When a trailer is in place and the dock door is opened, examine the perimeter around the trailer and dock leveler and look for areas where you can see light.
 If there’s daylight, there’s a gap to be filled.
 Different gaps will need to be sealed by different products.
 Understanding what kinds of gaps exist will lead to more informed decisions on properly sealing them.

-2) Examine different sealing options
+2. Examine different sealing options

-Not all seals and shelters work for every situation at the loading dock.
+Not all loading dock seals and shelters work for every situation at the loading dock.
 Foam compression style dock seals generally offer a greater deal of energy efficiency, but can suffer significant wear-and-tear due to constant friction.
 Additionally, foam and other material can protrude inside of the trailer when compressed, interfering with forklift loading.
 In contrast, perimeter-sealing dock shelters offer full access loading since they seal along the side of the trailer, but unless the right model is selected, sealing efficiency tends to be significantly lower than that of a compression style seal.

-3) Remember the fourth side
+3. Remember the fourth side

 While it is critical to effectively seals gaps at the top and along the sides of the dock opening using a dock seal or shelter, don’t forget the “fourth side” – the bottom.
 Gaps typically exist below and around the dock leveler and bumpers, and present stubborn challenges for sealing out contaminants.
 Installing an under-leveler pit seal provides a barrier against dirt and rodents, in addition to reducing energy loss.
 Inside the facility, lip corner seals, filler pads and other components help fill tough-to-seal gaps where the dock enclosure, leveler, and bumpers all meet.

-4) Consider vertical-storing levelers
+4. Consider vertical-storing levelers

 Industrial Door Energy Efficiency Assessment

-One of the greatest sources of energy loss for heated or refrigerated warehouse spaces is air infiltration during loading and unloading operations.
-Refrigerated areas within warehouses lose a lot of energy when doors open to allow forklifts to enter and exit.
+Warehouse energy efficiency is a critical component to protecting your profits.
+On average, energy costs for some warehouses are more than 10 percent of total revenue (Source: E Source Companies, LLC).
+Fortunately, there are several opportunities available for warehouses to reduce annual energy costs.One of the greatest sources of energy loss for heated or refrigerated warehouse spaces is air infiltration during loading and unloading operations.
+Warehouses lose a lot of energy when doors open to allow forklifts to enter and exit.
 Energy savings can be found from the reduction in heat transfer between two conditioned spaces, which is a primary function of energy-efficient industrial doors.

 Using ASHRAE methods for measuring air infiltration and wind speed, and national weather data specific to your location, our exclusive, engineered assessment tools use your facility’s specific variables to calculate potential cost savings.
 Based on information about your specific door openings and traffic, Arbon representatives can demonstrate precisely how much energy is escaping at every opening, the associated energy costs and how much you can save by boosting the energy efficiency of your door openings.